-- If you are on a luxury tour and you ever need not to handle your own luggage.
+- If you are on a luxury tour and do not need to handle your Luggage.

-Now this is a funny but well described video how your luggage should be.
-Have a look at it.
+This is a funny but well-described video about how your Luggage should be and how you should pack it well.
+Please have a look at it.

 Feeling to Upgrade?
 Here are Some Shopping Tips

-Do not rely on tags or labels that state, “official carry-on luggage” or “approved carry-on luggage.”
-As we mentioned above, there is no regulated carry-on size.
-Various airlines have their own restrictions.
-The measurements could be differ from one airline to the other and even within an aircraft.
-Try to find the luggage rules of the airlines you plan to fly or frequently flying.
+Do not rely on tags or labels that state, “official ca “ry-on luggage” or “approved” d ca “ry-on luggage.”
+As we ment “one above, there is no regulated carry-on size.
+Various airlines have restrictions.
+The measurements could differ from one airline to another and even within an aircraft.
+Find the luggage rules of the airlines you plan to fly or frequently fly.
 Take the dimensions yourself.
-Ensure that your measurements cover all parts of the suitcase, including outer pouches, handles and wheels.
+Ensure that your measurements cover all parts of the suitcase, including outer pouches, handles, and wheels.

 Check the Handle

 Check whether the angle of your wrist when holding the handle feels uncomfortable and how you feel the grip.
-In ensuring maximum durability, the handle should not have wiggle or rattle when you pull the bag or it should be at a minimum level.
-Also, be sure that it has smooth movement when you pull it up and retract it.
+To ensure maximum durability, the handle should not wiggle or rattle when you pull the bag or be at a minimum level.
+Also, be sure it has smooth movement when you pull it up and retract it.

 Move It Around on Wheels

 Check whether the wheels roll smoothly and they stay in place.
-Gently jiggle them with your hands to be sure that they are firmly attached.
+Gently jiggle them with your hands to ensure they are firmly attached.
 Do not forget; experts say that wheels attached with screws are better than reverted ones.

-It is always important to check how roomy the inside is after you are satisfied with outside measurements.
-This operation will be challenging a bit as many manufacturers do not speak about the interior volume.
+It is always essential to check how roomy the inside is after you are satisfied with outside measurements.
+This operation will be challenging as many manufacturers do not speak about the interior volume.
 Search for the following features that maximize interior space.

 - Squared edges are always better than curved ones as the curves eat up some interior volume.

-- If you badly need to make the most of every interior inch, forget about wheels and handles.
-They invade to the total pack-able space.
+- To make the most of every interior inch, forget about wheels and handles.
+They invade the total pack-able space.

 Do Not Forget to Check the Warranty

-If you are expecting your luggage to use extensively, it is always advisable to go for the one which comes with the best manufacturer’s warranty.
-To have a lifetime warranty to repair or replace the bag would be the best option if available.
-There are several manufacturers as well as marketers or sellers are in and around who offers best warranties.
-Following are some of the leaders.
+Suppose you are expecting your Luggage to use extensively.
+In that case, it is always advisable to go for the one with the best manufacturer’s lifetime warranty to repair or replace the bag would be the best option available.
+Several manufacturers and marketers or sellers are in and around who offer the best warranties.
+The following are some of the leaders.

 - Briggs & Riley

-- Eagle Creek (for certain product lines inly)
+- Eagle Creek (for specific product lines only)